ntamas/gfam/doc/source/running.rst

 Output files
 ------------

-GFam produces three output files in the output folder specified in the `configuration file`.
+GFam produces four output files in the output folder specified in the `configuration file`.
 These files are as follows:

 ``domain_architectures.tab``